All New Yorkers should get tested for COVID-19, whether or not you have symptoms or are at increased risk.

-If you have symptoms of COVID-19, you should get tested now – regardless of age, chronic conditions or occupation – and then stay home.
+You should get tested now if you have symptoms – regardless of age, chronic conditions or occupation – and then stay home.

 People with COVID-19 have reported a wide range of symptoms.
 Symptoms may appear two to 14 days after exposure to the virus and commonly include: